tchapgouv/matrix-authentication-service/docs/reference/configuration.md

         account_name:
           #template: "@{{ user.preferred_username }}"
       # set to true to allow a user logging in via OIDC to match a pre-existing account instead of failing.
+      # Account matching is based on the localpart template which needs to be set to require or force.
       # This could be used if switching from password logins to OIDC.
 Defaults to false.
       allow_existing_users: true
 ```